Roy Ostberg: First Trial

 In March 1927 the three men were tried in the Criminal Court on charges of attempted forgery of Commonwealth notes.
 And at the end of the trial, the jury considered its verdict for six hours; and Skelton "was convicted of charges of conspiracy and having attempted to forge a £5 note", and Gilligan "was convicted on charges of conspiracy and having been knowingly directly concerned in the attempt by Skelton to forge a £5 note", whilst, in the case of Ostberg, "who was charged [with] conspiracy and having been directly concerned with the attempt to forge", the jury was unable to agree upon a verdict.
 Ostberg was remanded on bail, and a retrial was ordered.
 Skelton and Gilligan were both sentenced to four years' imprisonment, and Gilligan's name was permanently removed from the register of pharmacists.

 Second Trial

-In June 1927, Ostberg was tried again in the Criminal Court, "charged with having in December of last year conspired with Lance Philip Skelton and John Francis Giliigau to forgo £5 Commonwealth Bank notes, and also with having been knowingly and directly concerned in the commission of an offence — the forging of a Commonwealth security".
+In June 1927, Ostberg was tried again in the Criminal Court, "charged with having in December of last year conspired with Lance Philip Skelton and John Francis Giliigan to forgo £5 Commonwealth Bank notes, and also with having been knowingly and directly concerned in the commission of an offence — the forging of a Commonwealth security".
 The trial lasted three days and, once again, the jury was unable to agree upon a verdict; and, once again, Ostberg, was remanded on bail and a retrial ordered.